Bradniedt/Range_society/README.md

 ## Learning Goals

-* Learning how to build a full Rails app from idea to delivery
+* Understanding how to build a full Rails app from idea to delivery
 * Revisiting previous concepts such as APIs and OAuth
-* Finding the strengths and gaps in your knowledge of Ruby, Rails, and organizing a project.
+* Finding the strengths and gaps in knowledge of Ruby, Rails, and organizing a project.
-* Use an agile process as you develop features
+* Using an agile process as features are developed
 * Configure a continuous integration server (We used `Travis CI`)

 ## Getting Started && Prerequisites